Expense Recovery: Everything You Need to Know

 - Common Area Maintenance (CAM) — CAM charges may be collected in larger properties where there are common areas designed for the benefit of all tenants (and often for the public, as well).

 If you need help understanding real estate expense recovery, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.